GeoMop/MLMC/PLAN.md

   `sensitivity_sampling.py` local/Dask smoke command documented by its current config.
 If the required external `endorse`, `chodby_trans`, or Flow123d environment is unavailable, record that as skipped verification.

+Code Compatibility:
+- Review folder and file organization for the pools.
+Individual pools use some pool-specific filesystem operations, which creates duplication and compatibility risk.
+Keep common sample workspace behavior in the base class and leave only backend transport files in backend-specific code.

+  Overview:
+  - `SamplingPool` base creates `work_dir/output`, `work_dir/output/failed`,
+    and `work_dir/output/several_successful`; it also owns sample workspace creation, common-file copying, successful/failed sample directory moves, and cleanup helpers.
+    Resolved: yes, the individual sample temporary directory structure is given by `SamplingPool`: for sample `Lxx_Syyyyyyy`, the temporary workspace is `output/Lxx_Syyyyyyy` when `level_sim.need_sample_workspace` is true.
+MLMC
+    levels themselves do not have separate filesystem directories in the common layout; level identity is encoded in the sample id and in storage.
+PBS adds level-specific serialized simulation config files, but that is PBS worker transport, not the common sample workspace layout.

+  - `OneProcessPool`, `ProcessPool`, `ThreadPool`, and `SamplingPoolDask` use the base `output` layout and result-moving helpers.
+  - `SamplingPoolPBS` uses the base `output` layout plus `work_dir/output/jobs` for PBS job scripts, PBS id marker files, per-job YAML result files, serialized `PbsJob` process metadata, and scheduled sample metadata.
+    PBS also serializes one `level_<id>_simulation_config` file under `work_dir/output`.
+  - `PbsJob` worker code uses the same base helpers for sample directories and success/failure movement, but also writes per-job YAML result files in `jobs`.

+  Suggested reconciliation:
+  - Most filesystem interaction is already common in `SamplingPool`; extend that base class rather than adding a new filesystem abstraction now.
+  - `SamplingPool.__init__()` is responsible for setting `_output_dir`.
+    Explicit `work_dir` values must point to an existing directory; otherwise construction raises `FileNotFoundError`.
+If `work_dir` is omitted, the constructor falls back to `os.getcwd()`.
+  - Keep sample directory creation, common-file copying, successful/failed copies, and cleanup in `SamplingPool`.
+  - Keep PBS-specific files in PBS code, but centralize PBS path construction in helper methods: `jobs`, job scripts, PBS id marker files, scheduled/result YAML files, `sample_id_job_id.json`, `pbs_process_serialized.txt`, and `level_<id>_simulation_config`.
+  - `SamplingPoolDask` should have no direct filesystem interaction beyond using the common base helper to obtain `_output_dir` and passing it to `SamplingPool.calculate_sample(...)`.

 ### Goal 3: Saltelli Schema Simulation And Sobol Quantities